liufeng2915/Implicit_Dense_Correspondence/README.md

 **Training**

-Our method is trained in three stages, please refer to the paper and supp. for more details.
+Our method is trained in three stages: 1) PointNet like encoder and implicit function are trained on sampled point-value pairs via occupancy loss.
+2) encoder, implicit function and inverse implicit function are jointly trained via occupancy and self-reconstruction losses.
+3) We jointly train encoder, implicit function and inverse implicit function with occupancy, self-reconstruction and cross-reconstruction losses.

 ```bash
 ## ----------------------  chair  ----------------------------- ##